Is Specialist Maths Worth It? 7 Steps to Master Maths

 Sticking to your study calendar, even as the term hits its busiest points, is so important.
 Be it a calendar in your study/room, reminders in your phone or your homework diary, plan your term out!

 Writing it down helps to keep you accountable, with the personal satisfaction of being able to tick off completed tasks at the end of every week.
-Organisation and time-management are crucial components of achieving A's in Maths C. If you fail to prepare, you’re preparing to fail.
+Organisation and time-management are crucial components of achieving A’s in Specialist Maths.
+If you fail to prepare, you’re preparing to fail.

-This flows on pretty closely from the last segment; time-management is another critical step to doing well in this subject.
+This flows on pretty closely from the last segment; time-management is another critical step to doing well in Specialist Maths.
 Be it throughout the term, completing assignments or on exam day, time-management is a skill that can be perfected to help you achieve your goals.

-Let’s start with your general, day-to-day revision throughout the term.
-Generally speaking, you should be aiming for at least 30-45 minutes of Maths C study per day.
+Generally speaking, you should be aiming for at least 30-45 minutes of Specialist Maths study per day.
 Whilst doing more can never hurt, if you are utilising that time efficiently every day you should start to see serious results.
 Don’t just let that time slip away.

 Resist the urge to check your phone every couple of minutes.